dreamburst/Lightfall/Game Design.md

 #### NATIVE PLAYER MECHANICS

 ##### Sprinting
-Sprinting acts similarly to the mountain buke in Pokémon, whereby the hero gains speed but loses control when coming to a stop.
+Sprinting acts similarly to the mountain bike in Pokémon, whereby the hero gains speed but loses control when coming to a stop.
 Unless mastered, this can cause the hero to take damage by falling off the edge of a cliff.

 ##### Swordsmanship
 The hero wields a blade which can be used to quickly slice at enemies, or, if in focus stance, deal increased damage to all enemies within reach.
 Additional swordsman skills can be learnt.